CesiumExt/cesiumext1/README.md

 # cesiumext1
-Javascript OpenSource Framework for 3D Maps using CesiumJS and ExtJS.
+JavaScript Toolkit for Rich Web 3D Mapping Applications using CesiumJS and ExtJS.

+CesiumExt is a Open Source Toolkit that provides GUI Components to be used with CesiumJS.

+So, the available GUI Components are extended from ExtJS and ready to be used or to be extended.

 Examples and API Documentation can be found on https://cesiumext.github.io/cesiumext1/